adamsutton-hunley/temp/README.md

 # Client Configuration Deployment Tool

-A Python-based tool for deploying client configurations and download rules to AWS infrastructure.
-This tool manages client configurations in AWS Systems Manager Parameter Store and download rules in DynamoDB.
+A Python-based tool for deploying client configurations, download rules, and enrichment rules to AWS infrastructure.
+This tool manages client configurations in AWS Systems Manager Parameter Store, download rules in DynamoDB, and enrichment rules in DynamoDB.

 ## Overview